stennety/mywebsite/about.md

 Originally trained in the field of Architecture, I've dabbled in e-commerce and now VR.

-Currently working as a QA Tester at a leading VR/AR training solution provider.
+Currently working as a QA Tester at a leading VR/AR solutions provider.

 ### Contact me
 If you'd like to contact me: <script type="text/javascript">